-- 27) Q: Chlorine is very corrosive to machinery.
+- 26) What will be the response time for the CWC to get on-site in the case of an emergency? - A: Assuming the roads are not blocked, we would estimate that someone would arrive within 1⁄2 hour. - Q: Chlorine is very corrosive to machinery.
 How frequently would the monitoring of our system be conducted by the CWC?A: Automated monitoring equipment would be installed to give daily chlorine readings.
 In person visits would occur approximately weekly. - 28) Q: Was Southeast Morris County Municipal Utilities Authority Board (SMCMUA) contacted for interest in our system?

-A: SMCMUA was contacted subsequent to the 12/12/12 Inform meeting.
-They are not interested in bidding on the MKL system. - 29) Comment: The risk to the MKL of its water system running dry is not listed on slide 19.
+A: Committee will investigate. - 29) Comment: The risk to the MKL of its water system running dry is not listed on slide 19.
 The CWC would be responsible to bring the community water.
 Response: We have added that to the second row on slide 19. - 30) Comment: DEP regulations change over time.
 There is no proactive planning at MKL on regulatory requirements.
-The committee should add this risk to slide 19.
-Response: We have added that to slide 19. - 31) Comment: AWWA and NJ water source provide information on water regulation. - 32) Q: What is the condition of our aquifer?
-Past validation of water during droughts showed we had plenty.
-A: (Chris Allyn paraphrased) Our source of water is through fractured rock.
+The committee should add this risk to slide 19. - Response: We have added that to slide 19. - 31) Comment: AWWA and NJ water source provide information of water regulation. - 32) Q: What is the condition of our aquifer?
+Past validation of water during droughts showed we had plenty. - A: (Chris Allyn paraphrased) Our source of water is through fractured rock.
 It is not one big pool of water.
 Pump #1 is an artesian well, and running pump #2 will reduce the artisan flow in well #1.
-(Jim Irving) During droughts the wells have had no drop in "draw down". - 33) Q: Would Aqua's NJ customer base be exposed to impacts of fracking?A: (1/9/13) (Aqua): "None.
-Fracking is not permitted in New Jersey" - 34) Q: Did Aqua answer the question about selling MKL well water outside of MKL?
+(Jim Irving) During droughts the wells have had no drop in "draw down".

+33) Q: Would the customer base from the CWC be exposed to impacts of fracking?